huggingface/diffusers/docs/source/en/using-diffusers/inference_with_tcd_lora.md

 From the [Official Project Page](https://mhh0318.github.io/tcd/), the major merit of TCD can be outlined as follows:

-> ***Better than Teacher:*** TCD maintains superior generative quality at both low NFEs and high NFEs, even exceeding the performance of DPM-Solver++(2S) with origin SDXL.
-It is worth noting that there is no additional discriminator or LPIPS supervision included during training.
+- ***Better than Teacher:*** TCD maintains superior generative quality at both small and large inference steps, even exceeding the performance of [DPM-Solver++(2S)](https://huggingface.co/docs/diffusers/api/schedulers/multistep_dpm_solver) with Stable Diffusion XL (SDXL).
+It is worth noting that there is no additional discriminator or LPIPS supervision is included during training.

-> ***Flexible NFEs:*** The NFEs for TCD sampling can be varied at will without adversely affecting the quality of the results.
+- ***Flexible NFEs:*** The NFEs for TCD sampling can be varied at will without adversely affecting the quality of the results.

-> ***Freely Change the Detailing:*** During inference, the level of detail in the image can be simply modified by adjusing one hyper-parameter gamma.
-This option does not require the introduction of any additional parameters.
+- ***Freely Change the Detailing:*** During inference, the level of detail in the image can be simply modified by adjusing the hyper-parameter gamma.
+This option does not require any additional parameters.

 For more technical details of TCD, please refer to [the paper](https://arxiv.org/abs/2402.19159).

-Trajectory consistency distillation can directly place on top of a pre-trained diffusion model as a LoRA module.
-Such LoRA can be identified as a versatile acceleration module applicable to different fine-tuned models or LoRAs sharing the same base model without the need for additional training.
+Trajectory consistency distillation can be directly placed on top of a pre-trained diffusion model as a [LoRA](https://huggingface.co/docs/diffusers/main/en/training/lora) module.
+Such a LoRA can be identified as a versatile acceleration module applicable to different fine-tuned models or LoRAs sharing the same base model without the need for additional training.

 TCD-LoRAs are available for [stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5), [stable-diffusion-2-1-base](https://huggingface.co/stabilityai/stable-diffusion-2-1-base), and [stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0).

-The corresponding checkpoints can be found at [TCD-SD15](https://huggingface.co/h1t/TCD-SD15-LoRA), [TCD-SD21-base](https://huggingface.co/h1t/TCD-SD21-base-LoRA) and [TCD-SDXL](https://huggingface.co/h1t/TCD-SDXL-LoRA), separately.
+The corresponding checkpoints can be found at [TCD-SD15](https://huggingface.co/h1t/TCD-SD15-LoRA), [TCD-SD21-base](https://huggingface.co/h1t/TCD-SD21-base-LoRA), and [TCD-SDXL](https://huggingface.co/h1t/TCD-SDXL-LoRA), respectively.

 This guide shows how to perform inference with TCD-LoRAs for